 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.

 Who should NOT take this medication?

-- has acute asthma or other obstructive airway disease
+- have acute asthma or other obstructive airway disease

-- has increased intracranial pressure (increased pressure inside the head)
+- have a head injury or increased intracranial pressure (increased pressure inside the head)

-- has severe central nervous system (CNS) depression (e.g., slowed nervous system)
+- have severe central nervous system (CNS) depression (e.g., slowed nervous system)